LapisBlue/Lapitar/README.md

-# Tar
+# Lapitar
 An avatar generator API thing.

 An mixture of C and Go.
 Go is used to provide the web server and the actual rendering is done with OpenGL in C and referenced using cgo from Go directly.

 ## Installation
 - Make sure you have at least Go 1.1 installed with a valid GOPATH, if not [install the latest version](http://golang.org/doc/install).
-- Install osmesa, if you don't have it already:
+- Install the native dependencies:
-  - Debian / Ubuntu: `sudo apt-get install libosmesa6-dev libglu1-mesa-dev pkg-config`
+  - Debian/Ubuntu: `sudo apt-get install build-essential pkg-config libosmesa6-dev libglu1-mesa-dev`
-- Install the resize package: `go get github.com/nfnt/resize`
+- Install and compile Lapitar by executing the following command: `go get github.com/LapisBlue/Lapitar`
-- Go to `$GOPATH/src/github.com`, create a new folder `LapisBlue`, then clone the repository: `git clone https://github.com/LapisBlue/Tar.git`
-- Checkout the `go` branch and install the application: `git checkout go`, `go install`.
-- Run the application from `$GOPATH/bin/Tar`.
+- The executable will be created in `$GOPATH/bin/Lapitar`.
+- If you want to update Lapitar later you can execute `go get -u github.com/LapisBlue/Lapitar`.